by schlem, published

 I find watching the lattice of interior fill get printed fascinating.
 Stay safe!

-Firefighter Wedge by schlem is licensed under the Attribution - Non-Commercial - Share Alike license.
+Firefighter Wedge by schlem is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.